-- Identify requirements for Voice and Audio Streaming in support of Telerobotic Operations beyond those provided by Voice and Audio Communications [5] and subsequent documents. - Determine if the Voice and Audio Communications [5] and subsequent documents cover all the uses of voice communication in Telerobotic Operations, including flight/ground, flight/flight, etc. - Does Telerobotic Operations need its own Audio Streaming service to support Operator voice loop or Operator / Agent voice command? - Selection of codec and appropriateness of codec - Relationship between existing Voice and Audio Communications [5] use cases and the case for Telerobotic Operations - Support for time-delayed and disrupted communication networks
+- Identify requirements for Voice and Audio Streaming in support of Telerobotic Operations beyond those provided by Voice and Audio Communications [5] and subsequent documents. - Determine if the Voice and Audio Communications [5] and subsequent documents cover all the uses of voice communication in Telerobotic Operations, including flight/ground, flight/flight, etc. - Determine if Telerobotic Operations need its own Audio streaming service to support operator voice loop or operator-agent voice command. - Determine the role of Voice or Audio in coordination of operations between multiple human operators. - Determine the role of near-real-time Audio in supporting Telepresence, for instance, the sound of a drill in use to augment Video and telemetry feedback for drill performance.

-3.4.3.
-Other Relevant CCSDS Standards
+3.3.3 OTHER RELEVANT CCSDS STANDARDS